AlexSergey/issr/README.md

 The simplest example of an SSR application using an asynchronous function via setState

 ### Example:
-There is a simple Todo List Application without SSR.
-It's use *jsonplaceholder* for mocking the data:
+Here is a simple Todo List Application without SSR.
+It uses *jsonplaceholder* for mocking the data:

 ```jsx
 import React, { useState, useEffect } from 'react';